Nannotax3 - ntax_cenozoic - ntax_cenozoic Nannotax3 - ntax_cenozoic - ntax_cenozoic

 Citation: Coccolithophores informal

-Rank: overall group
+taxonomic rank: overall group

 Taxonomic discussion: Coccolithophore classification is primarily based on the calcareous coccoliths they produce.
 The structure and mineralogy of coccoliths is very tightly controlled during the, intracellular, coccolith-formation process and so coccolith structure has proven a remarkably robust classification tool, well supported by modern molecular-genetic data.
 It also means biologists and palaeontologists use the same classification.